Zachhaaa/zachpuglia-portfolio/content/quadcopter.md

 # Crashed parts

 In total, I crashed the quadcopter 3 times.
-Using a 3d printed frame certainly didn't help for strength.
+Using a 3d printed frame certainly didn't help with strength.
 So... stuff like this happens when it crashes.

 {{< img src="quadcopter/IMG_3569.jpg" convert=true  >}}